Relationship marketing: Scope

 Additionally, relationship marketing has been strongly influenced by reengineering.
 According to process reengineering theory, organizations should be structured according to complete tasks and processes rather than functions.
 Thus cross-function teams should be responsible for a whole process from beginning to end rather than having the work go from one functional department to another, whereas traditional marketing uses the functional (or 'silo') department approach where stages of production are handled by different departments.
 The legacy of traditional marketing can still be seen in the traditional four Ps of the marketing mix: pricing, product management, promotion, and placement.
 According to Gordon (1999), the marketing mix approach is too limited to provide a usable framework for assessing and developing customer relationships in many industries and should be replaced by the relationship marketing alternative model where the focus is on customers, relationships and interaction over time rather than markets and products.

 In contrast, relationship marketing is cross-functional, organised around processes that involve all aspects of an organization.
-In fact, some commentators prefer to call relationship marketing 'relationship management' because it involves much more than that which is included in normal marketing.
+Some commentators prefer to call relationship marketing 'relationship management' because it involves much more than that which is included in normal marketing.

 Because of its broad scope, relationship marketing can be effective in many contexts.
 As well as being relevant to 'for profit' businesses, research indicates that relationship marketing can be useful for organizations in the voluntary sector and in the public sector.

 Martin Christopher, Adrian Payne and David Ballantyne at the Cranfield School of Management claim that relationship marketing has the potential to forge a synthesis between quality management, customer service management and marketing.